Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 ---

 ## Accessibility
+The accessibility function of GreenExp is based on the concept of spatial proximity, meaning measuring distance to nearest greenspace.
 ### Greenspace access
 **[Global Coverage]** <br />
 The greenspace_access function provide the ability to determine the nearest greenspaces to given address locations and assess their accessibility within a specified buffer distance.
 By default, the functions utilize a euclidean buffer around the address locations and calculate the shortest distance to the centroid of the greenspaces.
 This is achieved using the K-nearest neighbors (KNN) algorithm with the [FNN](https://rdrr.io/cran/FNN/man/knn.html) package, to calculate the euclidean distance between the address location and the greenspaces.